Last updated

 Password authentication

-Frontegg's password authentication requires users to log in with a username and password, adhering to OWASP security guidelines.
-These include password complexity rules, such as character length, special characters, and mixed case, designed to strengthen security and protect against brute-force attacks.
+Frontegg's password authentication requires users to log in with an email and password, following OWASP security guidelines.
+These include rules around password complexity, expiration, and other security best practices designed to protect your users.

 User lockout